Modern Languages and Literatures

 FREN 380: Utopia to Science Fiction

 (Utopia to Science Fiction in French.)
 This course examines utopias and French science fiction, known as "littérature d'anticipation."
 Course materials include literary texts, films and graphic novels, to build connections through focused study of multiple genres in French.
 Through analysis of chosen texts and films, students develop critical thinking on topics related to racial difference, social and gender roles, ecological issues and scientific ethics.
 The course aims to enhance students' linguistic proficiency and cultural understanding, as well as hone analytical skills.
 Assignments encourage writing in various registers, to include film reviews, blog entries, short papers, a presentation, a précis, and a research paper.
 Prerequisite: FREN212 or equivalent, or permission of instructor.
 FREN 380 and 480 meet concurrently.
 For 400-level credit, additional coursework is required.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Writing requirements.)
+(This course satisfies Humanities and Writing Intensive.)

 cross listed: FREN 480